A group of sandhill cranes flying as the sun sets over Pixley National Wildlife Refuge

 Home Index Checklist Taxonomy Photo Checklist CBC's Birding

-Participants are normally assigned to areas based on their bird identification skill level and endurance.
-The count results are published online only by National Audubon and Cornell Lab of Ornithology.
-Most counts are generally weather permitting so make sure you contact your compiler to verify that the count hasn't been postponed or cancelled.
+Participants are normally assigned to areas within a circle based on their skill at bird identification and endurance.
+National Audubon publish the count results online.
+Most counts are weather permitting so make sure you contact your compiler to verify that the count hasn't been postponed or cancelled.

-Send CBC rare bird and special aspect reports to the California CBC editor, John Sterling; jsterling@wavecable.com
+Send CBC rare bird and special aspect reports to the California CBC editor, Dessi Sieburth, dessisieburth@gmail.com.

 Other Banded Birds can be reported to: https://www.pwrc.usgs.gov/BBL/bblretrv/